-A fan-made Android port that drops the Los Santos open world onto your phone.
-Drive, shoot, and run heists across San Andreas with full freedom of action.
-Not a Rockstar release.
+A fan-made Android port that puts the Los Santos open world in your pocket.
+Drive, shoot, and pull off heists across San Andreas with the run of the map.
+This is not a Rockstar release.

 - 0.8.1